 6. Shortness of breath

 This is a very common symptom of anxiety disorder and it can be very frightening.
 You can calm your mind and body by focussing on your breathing, but you have to prepare yourself and practice this every day: Give your breath attention, as if you were watching it in a laboratory.
 Ask yourself: What is my breathing telling me?
 How can I "read my breath"?
 Does it seem anxious or calm?
 What is the rhythm telling me?
 By doing this, you will become the observer of your breath and this will instantly calm you down.
 It takes practice to do this, but you will only need a few minutes per day so that you will be prepared for the next time you experience shortness of breath.

 From my experience, the best way to deal with fear of dying during an anxiety attack is to ground yourself and feel your body.
 The reason why people feel this fear of dying during anxiety is because of the amount of emotional pressure.
 They are literally trying to leave their body, in order to escape unpleasant emotions.
 There is no way out of facing whatever is causing this, and in most cases it can help to speak to a therapist or counsellor.
 Fear of dying is a sign that your anxiety disorder has reached an acute phase, but starting to seek help can calm this fear down immediately.

 I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
-I am half German and half British and I offer psychotherapy in English, especially for expats living in Hamburg.
+I am half British and half German and I offer psychotherapy and counselling in English, especially for expats living in Hamburg.
 To contact me, you can send me an email or call me: +49040 46090233.
-(Please don't forget to send me your phone number and the times I can reach you).
 I look forward to hearing from you!